 On June 25, 2020, the Mining Cadastre Department of Zambia issued a letter to the Company revoking the Chirundu mining permit due to the breach of the Mines and Minerals Development Act, 2015 provisions.
 On May 5, 2021, the Chirundu mining permit was reinstated, subject to commencing a feasibility study in 2023 and mine development by the end of 2024.
+The Company started the feasibility study in early 2023.

-c) Falea Project, Mali
+c) Falea Project, Mali and Restatement of Financial Statements

-The Falea project is a multi-element project containing three exploration licenses, Falea, Bala and Madini, held by the Company's wholly-owned subsidiary in Mali.
+The Falea project is a multi-element project containing the initial three exploration licenses, Falea, Bala and Madini, held by the Company's wholly-owned subsidiary in Mali.
+On August 25, 2023, the Falea license expired; the Bala and Madini licenses are in good standing.

 On January 17, 2023, the Company entered into a Share Purchase Agreement ("SPA") with African Energy Metals Inc. ("AEM") to sell the Falea project for a total value of CAD 5.5 million along with a 3% net smelter royalty.
-However, the SPA was terminated on June 3, 2023, due to AEM's non-success to meet certain closing conditions outlined in the agreement.
+However, the SPA was terminated on June 3, 2023 due to AEM's failure to meet certain closing conditions outlined in the agreement.